-Each tablet contains the following as active ingredient:
+Each tablet contains the following active ingredient:

-Take on an empty stomach (at least 30 minutes before a meal.
-These doses can be doubled if adequate benefit is not obtained after 2 months of use.
+Take on an empty stomach at least 30 minutes before a meal.
+These doses can be doubled if adequate benefit is not obtained after two months of use.

 SAMe should not be used in manic and bipolar patients as manic episodes could be aggravated.

-Monoamine Oxidase Inhibitors (MAOI’s): Because SAMe works in a similar way on serotonin and other neurotransmitters, concurrent use may have additive effects such as hypertension, hyperthermia, agitation, confusion, coma, etc. SAMe should be avoided in individuals taking MAOIs and for 2 weeks after discontinuing an MAOI.
+Monoamine Oxidase Inhibitors (MAOI’s): Because SAMe works in a similar way on serotonin and other neurotransmitters, concurrent use may have additive effects such as hypertension, hyperthermia, agitation, confusion, coma, etc. SAMe should be avoided in individuals taking MAOIs and for two weeks after discontinuing an MAOI.

 Levodopa: SAMe methylates levodopa, which might worsen Parkinson’s symptoms.

 The use of SAMe with the following medicines may lead to increased serotonergic effects and should thus be used with caution: Meperidine, dextromethorphan, pentazocine and tramadol.

 Safety during pregnancy and whilst breastfeeding has not been established.